 always sure which is which!)

-Ethiopia.
-A Persian doctor references coffee in the tenth century and
+- A Persian doctor references coffee in the tenth century: our first known written record.

 - There is a